How to Soundproof a Mobile Home: The Ultimate Guide

 Of course, there are some tricks that you can try in order to make your mobile house feel a little bit more like home.

 When it comes to soundproofing, there are 2 golden rules that you would have to respect if you want to have your peace.
-These are:

 - Make your weak structure dense (doors, walls, windows, etc.)